 But in Deuteronomy 33:20 and 22, Moses speaks of two

 other tribes as lions.

-the arm, and the crown of the head."
+the arm with the crown of the head."

 But in Revelation we learn it is not Gad or Dan that is the triumphant

 lion.
-Clearly, the lion of the tribe of Judah prevails to open the scrolls, sealed with
+Clearly, the lion of the tribe of Judah prevails to open the scroll, sealed with

 Jesus is only once referred to as a

 lion in the New Testament, whereas 28 times in Revelation Jesus is referred to as a lamb.

 Now that is a very interesting fact.